Who’s in control?

 Android 11 definitely focuses on improvements for users and their privacy, but us developers haven’t been forgotten either, making our development process easier while improving the usefulness of apps for our dear users.

 Want to know what the impact of this release will be for your (future) app?
-Our team is more than happy to help!
+Contact us, our team is more than happy to help!